hobovsky/polyglot/README.md

    automatically scrolled to show your score.
  - Leaderboards: Rank leaderboards utilizing Codewars API, to show users ranked by overall rank or a language rank.
+ - Beta kata: uses Codwewars API to fetch and present breakdown of rank votes.

  HOW TO UNINSTALL IT?
 --------------------